digitalscientists/eslint-config-digital-scientists/README.md

 ## Description

-An ESLint [Shareable Config](http://eslint.org/docs/developer-guide/shareable-configs) for JS and React (and React Native) projects at [Digital Scientists](http://www.digitalscientists.com/).
+An ESLint [Shareable Config](http://eslint.org/docs/developer-guide/shareable-configs) for ECMAScript 2015+, React (and React Native), and Redux projects at [Digital Scientists](http://www.digitalscientists.com/).

 This config offers rules that are intended to help you write better code.
 It does this by